 At least 2 but less than 4 years

-The student population of Columbia College has grown by 9% over five years.
+The student population of Columbia College has declined by 16% over five years.

 Student : Teacher Ratio

 # Part-Time Undergraduate Students